 • CBC, serum chemistry panel, and urinalysis (within 1 month of referral).

-• Chest radiographs or echocardiogram (if cardiac murmur, arrhythmia, or signs of heart failure or respiratory disease is present).
+• Electrocardiogram and echocardiogram (if arrhythmia, conduction disturbance, or heart failure is suspected).

 • We need a copy of the complete medical record (results of history, physical examination, and all laboratory results)

 since time of diagnosis of cat’s hyperthyroidism.
 Please clearly indicate what the pretreatment serum T4 value was